Find Out how

 A Debt Agreement is an agreement you can reach with your creditors if you can no longer afford to repay the debt.
 Only people who have been struggling with debt for some time can enter into a Debt Agreement.
 A Debt Agreement is basically an arrangement with your creditors to pay an agreed amount over a period of time (usually this ranges from 3 to 5 years).
 In most cases you can settle your debts for less than what is owed and the balance will be legally written off.

-A Debt Agreement is regulated under the Bankruptcy Act so it is a formal agreement and as such it must be supervised by a Registered Debt Agreement Administrator.
-Many people think that because it is regulated under the Bankruptcy Act, it is bankruptcy, but it should never be confused as bankruptcy.
+A Debt Agreement Proposal can be put to your creditors.
+Given it is a formal agreement with your creditors it must be approved by them. it is also common practice that a Debt Agreement is supervised by a registered Debt Agreement Administrator.
+Many people think that because it is set up pursuant to the bankruptcy Act, it is bankruptcy, but it should never be confused as bankruptcy.
 A Debt Agreement is a legal alternative to bankruptcy.

 How Do I Set Up A Debt Agreement?